 For dinner on your second day, I recommend you visit Mr. 100 Tiramisu that serves 100 different Tiramisu.
 What impressed me the most is the food.
 They don’t serve dinner dishes, but they make lovely bruschetta of a different kind, fantastic prosciutto, and have a great wine selection.
 The place is tiny, you can’t make a reservation, but it is super cozy, and I would go back here.
 This place is perfect if you have had a late lunch or wine and snacks.
 The tiramisu is premade, but you get different toppings and glancing, and I loved mine.

 Day 3 additional day

 Visit Florence and Pisa on a day trip from Rome.
 It is a 12-hour tour, including 2 hours guided tour in Florence.
-CHECK PRICES AND AVAILABILITY FOR A DAY TRIP TOUR FROM ROME TO FLORENCE HERE
+FIND PRICES AND AVAILABILITY FOR A DAY TRIP TOUR FROM ROME TO FLORENCE

 I hope you enjoy Rome!
 Be a doll and be a responsible traveler.
 Rome, in collaboration with four other major Italian cities, created a campaign #enjoyrespect to remind the travelers to behave while traveling.
 One last thing – don’t leave a trail, especially garbage trail, after yourself on your travels.

 Are you a big city lover then Paris is a place for you, and you can read our guide on the Best time to visit Paris